Intermediate topological pressures and variational principles for nonautonomous dynamical systems: Topological conjugacy

 Employing Bowen’s ideas and related developments \cite{bowen1971entropy, kolyada1996topological, fang2012dimensions, oprocha2011dimensional, li2013corrigendum, zhao2017formula}, we establish an inequality for the $\theta$-intermediate topological pressures under a factor map in the next theorem.
-For this purpose we recall the notion of topological sup-entropy introduced by Kolyada and Snoha \cite{kolyada1996topological}.
+To this end, we recall the notion of topological sup-entropy introduced by Kolyada and Snoha \cite{kolyada1996topological}.

 Let $(X,d)$ be a compact metric space, $Z\subseteq X$ a nonempty subset, and $\boldsymbol{f}=\{f_i\}_{i\ge1}$ a sequence of equicontinuous self-maps of $X$.
 For each $n\ge1$, define

 Since $\boldsymbol{f}$ is equicontinuous, $d_n^*$ is equivalent to $d$, and thus $(X,d_n^*)$ is also compact.